inception-project/inception-project.github.io/_use-case-gallery/external-recommender/index.md

 can serve as examples and as a basis for custom implementations.
 They are described in the following.
 The links to the GitHub repositories contain documentation installation guides:

-## DKPro TC external recommender

-[DKPro TC](https://dkpro.github.io/dkpro-tc/) is an UIMA-based text classification Java framework built on top of DKPro Core and DKPro Lab.
-It facilitates supervised machine learning experiments with any kind of textual data.
-It supports predicting and training for sequence classification tasks (e.g. part-of-speech tagging, named entity recognition, etc.)

-The DKPro TC recommender is available on [Github](https://github.com/inception-project/external-recommender-dkpro-tc).

 ## spaCy external recommender

 [spaCy](https://spacy.io/) is an open-source software library for advanced Natural Language Processing for